 - North Essendon

 Our role is to develop a long-term plan for these centres to ensure that:

 - new locations for community facilities are identified

 - there is a clear advocacy plan for State Government projects.

 Structure plans map out a long-term direction of how our activity centres should grow and develop.
 Work is underway to align these plans with MV2040.
 Our first piece of work is for Moonee Ponds.

 Moonee Ponds Activity Centre Local Plan

-Council has developed the draft MPAC to 2040 – Moonee Ponds Activity Centre Local Plan which is proposed to replace the current Moonee Ponds Activity Centre Structure Plan (PDF, 20.4MB).
-The Local Plan supports the directions of MV2040 and outlines a vision for the activity centre that is beautiful, green, easy to move around, full of life, and celebrates the area’s heritage character.
-Council is also proposing new planning controls that will help realise this vision.
+The MPAC to 2040 – Moonee Ponds Activity Centre Local Plan (Local Plan) supports the directions of MV2040 and outlines a vision for the activity that is easy to move around, the environment is resilient, the place is full of life and the valued heritage character is protected.

 Racecourse Road Activity Centre

 Over that past four years, we have been developing long term planning documents to oversee the growth and change of the Racecourse Road Activities Area.